ineffably/vibe-space-shooter/memory-bank/spec.md

 - This will be hosted on github pages, so an index.html at the root would help with that

 Developing
-- Use the Vite TS cli to initialize the repo
+- Use the Vite for the development environemtn with the appropriate typescript template

 Language
 - Use Typescript as the programming language